Home > City Status

 when new cathedrals were founded in Liverpool, Wakefield and

-Newcastle by giving all three city status soon after.
+Newcastle, by giving all three towns city status soon after.
 This became

 increasingly more difficult to do when the small village of Southwell got